Causal effect on a target population: a sensitivity analysis to handle missing covariates: Impact of a missing key covariate for a linear CATE

-A partially-observed covariate could always be removed so that this sensitivity analysis could be conducted for every missing data patterns (the variable being missing in the RCT or in the observational data).
-But the independence assumption ($X_{m i s} \independent X_{o b s}$) needed here is a strong one, and dropping a partially-observed covariate seems inefficient as it discards available information.
-Therefore, in the following subsections we propose methods that use the partially-observed covariate -- when available -- to improve the bias estimation and to remove this independence assumption.
+A partially-observed covariate could always be removed so that this sensitivity analysis could be conducted for every missing data patterns (the variable being missing in the RCT or in the observational data). \modifbis{However} dropping a partially-observed covariate \modifbis{\textit{(i)} is inefficient as it discards available information,} \textit{(ii)} \modifbis{amounts to considering the variable as totally unobserved which, in turn, leads us to assume independence between observed and unobserved covariates, a very strong hypothesis}.
+Therefore, in the following subsections, we propose methods that use the partially-observed covariate -- when available -- to improve the bias estimation.